 How did the Versailles Treaty lead to World War Two?

 The guns fell silent on the eleventh hour of the eleventh day of the eleventh month of 1918.
 Over four years of incredible destruction came to a silent end.
-For the belligerent Central and Allied Powers the armistice brought tremendous uncertainty.
-The Kaiser had just been overthrown and a new alliance of Liberals and Socialists announced a democratic regime at Weimar.
+For the belligerent Central and Allied Powers the armistice brought uncertainty.
+The Kaiser had just been overthrown and a new alliance of Liberals and Socialists announced a democratic regime at Weimar, Germany.
 The other Central Powers had collapsed in disarray and revolution.
 Russia, out of the war in early 1918 was in the midst of a deepening Civil War.
 Many of the Allies were exhausted and drained.

 The delegates that crafted the treaty that ended the First World War believed that they had brought a lasting peace to Europe.
 President Wilson believed that the war had made much of the world safe for democracy to spread.
-However, conflicting goals, the harsh terms of the treaty and Germany’s response to those terms would to the most destructive conflict in world history - World War Two.
+However, conflicting goals, the harsh terms of the treaty and Germany’s response to those terms would lead to the most destructive conflict in world history - World War Two.

 The delegates of the victorious powers met in Paris to discuss the terms of the peace, followed by the treaty's signing at the former French royal palace of Versailles.
 Led by the "Big Four," the U.S., France, Italy, and Great Britain.
 Each had their own goals and vulnerabilities.
 While the U.S. President Wilson adhered to an idealistic view of collective responsibility and ethnic self-determination, France was driven largely by one thing: revenge.
 France sought to avenge its humiliating loss almost fifty years earlier in the Franco-Prussian War that resulted in a united Germany.